DanielSantDev/Web-Projects/README.md

 Here are some of the projects available in this repository:

 ### ✅ [Rock Stream](RockStream)
+Spotify Clone is a platform that offers music for everyone, providing a seamless and enjoyable music streaming experience.
+Discover new releases, explore playlists, and enjoy a vast collection of songs across various genres.

 ### ✅ [Wealth Wave](WealthWave)
+WealthWave is an online tool used by more than 1 million people, providing a simplified way to manage personal finances.
+Whether you want to track your expenses, save money, or receive alerts for bills, WealthWave has you covered.

 ### ✅ [Virtual Vitality](Virtual-Vitality)
+Virtual Vitality is your premier online fitness destination where we bring the gym experience to you.
+We are not just a gym; we are a virtual fitness hub designed to enhance your well-being through accessible and dynamic fitness solutions.

 ### ✅ [Heroic Clash: Batman vs Superman](Heroic-Clash-Batman-vs-Superman)
 The HTML and CSS code in this repository creates a visually appealing and responsive webpage showcasing the clash between Batman and Superman.
 The content includes information about the characters, their backgrounds, and the evolution of their relationship.